Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 All the hero and villain images I got from [Marvel](https://www.marvel.com/), non-commercial usage.

 The flags I used from [Country Flags](https://www.countryflags.com/).

+The mouseclick sound I used from [fesliyanstudios](https://www.fesliyanstudios.com), her is there non-commercial use [policy](https://www.fesliyanstudios.com/policy).
+I edited the mp3 to let the click directly start.

 ### Acknowledgements